gdm85/docker-fw/README.md

 Add actions
 -----------

-'add' is used to add a firewall specification for a container (any network external to Docker circuit, e.g. 192.168.178.0/24 or a public internet address) and targets the FORWARD chain, while 'add-internal' targets the INPUT chain.
+'add' is used to add a firewall specification for a container (any network external to Docker circuit, e.g. 192.168.178.0/24 or a public internet address) and targets the FORWARD chain, while 'add-internal'/'add-two-ways' target the INPUT chain.
 If a valid container id/name is specified, then its IPv4 will be always aliased by docker-fw.
 Some special values exist for address specification:
 - `.` to reference the container for which rules are being added
 - `/` to reference the Docker host (usually 172.17.42.1)